PythonNepal/pythonnepal.github.io/README.md

 ## Setup for local development

+> Please use the `source` branch for making changes.
+The changes are reflected automatically to master by travis build

 * Fork repo

   [Fork](https://github.com/PythonNepal/pythonnepal.github.io/fork) the repository to your account so that you have your copy of the website.